 Insulin Pen Take-back Programme

-PACE Partner Novo Nordisk is contributing to the following Calls to Action from the Circular Economy Action Agenda for Plastics
+This Action aligns with the following Calls to Action from th Circular Economy Action Agenda for Plastics

 6. Set-up functioning collection systems